-875 the health worker registry would contain data for a single time period but for multiple health facilities.
+870 or to supplement it by acting as a control to detect staffing anomalies.
+The report extracted from the health worker registry would contain data for a single time period but for multiple health facilities.

 As an example, in Sierra Leone the two systems central to the management of the health system are the national HMIS and the human resource system, or health worker registry (HWR).
+A

-A routine human resource report is reported by the health facility every six months.
+875 routine human resource report is reported by the health facility every six months.
 The reports consist of counts of health worker cadres working at the facility (number of doctors, nurses, community health workers etc.).
 There is an additional disaggregation on all report rows which indicates the salaried status of the employee.